mjohirulislam/AGT-Book/book/index.md

 ---
 title: "Algorithimic Game Theory with Python"
-subtitle: "Mechanism Design Notes"
+subtitle: "Based on the course [``CS364A: Algorithmic Game Theory (Fall 2013)''](https://timroughgarden.org/f13/f13.html) by Dr. Tim Roughgarden"
 authors:
-  - name: "Md Johirul Islam"
+  - name: "Written by Md Johirul Islam"
 ---

-# Algorithimc Game Theory with Python

-**Author:** Md Johirul Islam

 ## About this book